AdobeDocs/experience-platform.pt-BR/help/segmentation/tutorials/create-a-segment.md

 ## Estimar e visualizar um público-alvo {#estimate-and-preview-an-audience}

-À medida que desenvolve a definição do segmento, você pode usar as ferramentas de estimativa e visualização em [!DNL Real-time Customer Profile] para exibir informações de resumo para ajudar a garantir que você esteja isolando o público-alvo esperado.
+As you develop your segment definition, you can use the estimate and preview tools within [!DNL Real-time Customer Profile] to view summary-level information to help ensure you are isolating the expected audience.
 As estimativas fornecem informações estatísticas sobre uma definição de segmento, como o tamanho projetado do público-alvo e o intervalo de confiança.
-As visualizações fornecem listas paginadas de perfis de qualificação para uma definição de segmento, permitindo que você compare os resultados com o que espera.
+Previews provide paginated lists of qualifying profiles for a segment definition, allowing you to compare the results against what you expect.

 Ao estimar e visualizar seu público-alvo, você pode testar e otimizar seus predicados de PQL até que eles produzam um resultado desejável, onde poderão ser usados em uma definição de segmento atualizada.